FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 any quantity/subsection listed under a section in the schema can be directly passed to the constructor.
 Or course, the existence of section may be contingent on one and another.

-If no `finalpos` are extracted &mdashmaybe due to a premature termination&mdash neither should `model_system` be populated.
+If no `finalpos` are extracted &mdash;maybe due to a premature termination&mdash; neither should `model_system` be populated.
 In this case, it is better to set the section attribute after constructing the main skeleton.

 ??? note "Updating the Getter"